cbrichau/Hypertube/README.md

 Hypertube is a torrent-based Netflix-like website.

 It allows logged users to search for and watch films in streaming.
 The search box is directly connected to torrent websites (using their APIs) and, as soon as a user clicks "Play" on a film, the file is downloaded on the server and streamed on the web player at the same time.
+See [hypertube.fr.pdf](../blob/master/hypertube.fr.pdf) for details.

 This was a 19 Coding School web project.
 It was coded using MEAN stack (MongoDB, Express.js, Angular, Node.js) for 6 weeks in 2020 by Clio Brichaut (@cbrichau), Adam Ceciora (@adamceci) and Yassine Chahbar (@ychahbar19).